cityofaustin/projects/_projects/equitable-green-jobs/about/grant-details.md

   * Cost Proposal
   * Local Presence

-If you have questions about the grant, please send them to Daniel Culotta in the City of Austin Innovation Office.
-He can be reached at at daniel.culotta@austintexas.gov
+If you have questions about the grant, please send them to Daniel Culotta in the City of Austin Innovation Office at daniel.culotta@austintexas.gov